1099-R Documents

 A: The system will not allow you to create a new Password that is the same as the previous old Password.
 Select a new Password that is different from your previous Password.

-Q: Why do I get sent back to the Login screen while viewing my contract(s), when I have already entered my User ID and Password upon my initial log-in?
+Q: Why do I get sent back to the Login screen while viewing my contract(s), when I have already entered my User Name and Password upon my initial log-in?

 A: For security purposes, The Annuity Service Center site will return you to the login screen after 30 minutes of inactivity within your web browser.